obestwalter/mau-mau/docs/guide/usage.md

     mau_mau.subjects    103 put              : play Card('King', '♣')
     root                21  play_simple_game : And the winner is Player 2

-## PLay a game against the computer
+## Play a game against the computer

 Play interactive game (and know and see everything ...):